 Which Is Better: SMILE or LASIK?

-Ultimately, both SMILE and LASIK are affordable procedures to improve refractive errors, with certain limitations on who is a good candidate for each option.
+Ultimately, both SMILE and LASIK are safe, reliable, and affordable procedures to improve refractive errors, with certain limitations on who is a good candidate for each option.
 There are fewer side effects with SMILE, mostly related to the lack of flap creation, but the healing time is a little longer than with LASIK.

 Results from both SMILE and LASIK are very similar.
 Patients who receive each procedure report high rates of satisfaction and long-term vision correction.

 With both SMILE and LASIK, it’s very important to follow your doctor’s postoperative care instructions.
 This ensures an optimal healing process with the lowest risk of complications.
 Both procedures have very low rates of complications, with LASIK being considered one of the safest surgical procedures in existence.